BNOTIONS/eightshit.me/README.md

 All the stuff labelled 'god' is actually the admin stuff.

-There also may be stupid/bad words in the comments, but the site is called eightshit anyway
+There also may be stupid/bad words in the comments, but the site is called eightshit anyway!

 Other libraries used here:
 * [Kohana 3.1](http://kohanaframework.org) (You'll especially want to get familiar with this one and its Auth module)